wholder/LaserCut/README.md

 - Select a shape and select Edit->Move Selected (or press the CMD-M shortcut key) to reposition a shape, or a group of shapes.
 - Select a shape and select Edit->Delete Selected (or press the CMD-X shortcut key) to delete a shape, or a group of shapes.
 - Select a shape and select Edit->Duplicate Selected (or press the CMD-D shortcut key) to create a duplicate shape you can then reposition.

+## Dependencies
+LaserCut uses the following Java code to perform some of its functions:
+- Apache PDFBox 2.0.7 (used by the "Export PDF" feature)
+- Java Simple Serial Connector "JSSC" (used to commuicate with GRBL-based laser cutters)
+- LibLaserCutter (used to drive Zing Laser Cutter)
+- Apache commons-logging 1.2 (used by Apache PDFBox 2.0.7)